Reading (legislature): Russia

-Even if the first reading does not require a formal vote, a bill can nonetheless be defeated on first reading if a member introduces it and no one seconds it.
+United Kingdom

+In both Houses of the British Parliament, bills introduced by the government or by MPs and Lords who won the private members' ballot automatically receive a first reading without the need for the bill being discussed or voted on; the same applies for bills brought from the other House (for example, a bill which has completed all its stages in the House of Lords is immediately brought to the House of Commons, where it receives a first reading).

+Bills introduced under the Ten Minute Rule are subject to a debate lasting not more than ten minutes (equally divided between a supporter and an opponent), followed by a vote is held on the motion "That leave be granted to bring in" the bill; the latter receives a first reading only if the motion is carried.

+After a bill has been read a first time, it is ordered to be printed.

 Second reading

 A second reading is the stage of the legislative process where a draft of a bill is read a second time.

 In most Westminster-style legislatures, a vote is taken on the general outlines of the bill before being sent to committee.
 In most non-Westminster-style legislatures, the bill's detailed provisions are considered in the second reading, and then voted on clause by clause.

 Republic of Ireland

 In the Oireachtas, the second reading is referred to as "second stage", though the subheading "second reading" is used in Dáil standing orders, and the motion at second stage is still "that the Bill is to be read a second time".
 A bill introduced in one house enters the other house at second stage, except that the Seanad second stage is waived for Dáil consolidation bills.
 Once the bill passes second stage it is referred to a select committee of that house or taken in committee stage by the whole house.